shijiezhou1/ember-auth/README.md

   - [Further Reading / Useful Links](#further-reading--useful-links)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Ember-auth

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.

 ## Prerequisites